DanBuda11/portfolio/README.md

 It's fully responsive, and like everything I make, is tested for performance and accessibility using the [Lighthouse](https://developers.google.com/web/tools/lighthouse/) audits in Chrome developer tools, [axe](https://www.deque.com/axe/), [webhint](https://webhint.io/), and [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).

-The CSS part of the site includes a lot of Flexbox to handle layout and responsive design, a few `@media` queries where necessary, the use of CSS custom properties to make it easier to change color schemes if desired, and CSS Nesting in place of something like Sass.
+The CSS part of the site includes a lot of Flexbox to handle layout and responsive design, a few `@media` queries where necessary, and the use of CSS custom properties to make it easier to change color schemes if desired.
+Sass, which was originally part of this build, was removed to start a transition to CSS Nesting.

 Feedback is always welcome!